 - Conditional formatting: You can set some conditions and color the rows and columns accordingly.

-Both a free and paid version is available.
+Both free and paid version is available.
 The free version comes with enough features to get most of the jobs done, but the paid version gives you more room to tweak your tables.
 The paid version comes for $39 for one site.

 Keeping the best for the last, TablePress is one of the highest-rated table plugins on the marketplace.
 It is simple to use and configure, and you can get started in minutes.

-TablePress is a free plugin but without the advanced functionalities like row and column filtering, responsive design, etc. For them, you need to install add-ons which are mostly free.
+TablePress is a free plugin but without advanced functionalities like row and column filtering, responsive design, etc. For them, you need to install add-ons which are mostly free.
 Also, you are provided with a host of different add-ons to get your needs covered.
-The best part being you get to keep which features you want specifically and not keep the ones who won’t come in use for you.
+The best part being you get to keep which features you want specifically and not keep the ones that won’t come in use for you.

-Often websites need tables to present data in simpler and efficient ways.
+Often websites need tables to present data in simpler and more efficient ways.
 But as the website owner, your requirement may vary.
-Sometimes you need to get done with few tables on some of your posts and pages.
+Sometimes you need to get done with a few tables on some of your posts and pages.